cormullion/Karnak.jl/docs/src/index.md

 !!! warning

-	For mathematical and scientific visualizations, use one of the following Julia packages, rather than this one.
+	For mathematical and scientific visualizations, use one of the following Julia packages to display your graphs, rather than this one.

 	- [TikzGraphs.jl](https://github.com/sisl/TikzGraphs.jl): backend: Tikz/LaTeX